(previously known as Diadema anomala)

 NYMPHALINAE, NYMPHALIDAE, PAPILIONOIDEA

 The Caterpillar of this species is black spotted with yellow.
 It has yellow branched spines tipped with black.
 Its head is yellow with two branched black spines.
-It feeds on various species of URTICACEAE including
+It feeds on various species of URTICACEAE such as

 The species occurs as various subspecies across south-east Asia, including: